larpchronicles/rules/previous-versions/chronicles-rulebook_2.6.0.md

 ---
 ### NPCs:

 To help alleviate strain on the Plot Team, Players who wish to reanimate a body will need to provide their own NPC.
-Players will <u>not</u> be given a stat card for their reanimated body until the NPC is present, and the reanimation timer will “begin” upon the Player and NPC leaving the Necromancer’s Guild.
+Players will <u>not</u> be given a stat card for their reanimated body until the NPC is present, and the reanimation timer will “begin” upon the Player and NPC leaving the Necromancer's Guild.
 (Time spent waiting to begin a mod will not count toward this timer)

 NPCs volunteering for this role are allowed to stop at any time, regardless of the duration left before the repped body becomes unresponsive, though this is discouraged if not for medical reasons or discomfort with the current ongoing plot.

-NPCing in this manner may count toward a player’s NPC shift, though this will be determined on a case-by-base basis.
+NPCing in this manner may count toward a player's NPC shift, though this will be determined on a case-by-base basis.

 ### Stat Cards:

 Players will be given short descriptions correlating to the “available” bodies and may vary from day-to-day or event-to-event depending on In Game activities.
-Descriptions could contain information such as the body’s former name, occupation, notable accomplishments, and other relevant details.
+Descriptions could contain information such as the body's former name, occupation, notable accomplishments, and other relevant details.

 No actual stats will be revealed until a body is selected and reanimated, at which time the Player and NPC will be given the relevant stat card to use for the duration of the spell.
 If the